What does Proverbs say about

 29 He who is slow to wrath has great understanding, but he who is impulsive exalts folly.

 33 Wisdom rests in the heart of him who has understanding, but what is in the heart of fools is made known.

 2 The tongue of the wise uses knowledge rightly, but the mouth of fools pours forth foolishness.

 7 The lips of the wise disperse knowledge, but the heart of the fool does not do so.

 14 The heart of him who has understanding seeks knowledge, but the mouth of fools feeds on foolishness.

 21 The wise in heart will be called prudent, and sweetness of the lips increases learning.
+22 Understanding is a wellspring of life to him who has it. but the correction of fools is folly.
 23 The heart of the wise teaches his mouth, and adds learning to his lips.
-24 Pleasant words are like a honeycomb, Sweetness to the soul and health to the bones.

 27 He who has knowledge spares his words, and a man of understanding is of a calm spirit.
 28 Even a fool is counted wise when he holds his peace; When he shuts his lips, he is considered perceptive.

 Prov.
 18:1-2, 4

 1 A man who isolates himself seeks his own desire; He rages against all wise judgment.
 2 A fool has no delight in understanding, but in expressing his own heart.
 4 The words of a man's mouth are deep waters; The wellspring of wisdom is a flowing brook.